 Let the wearables games begin.

-In an encouraging sign for the nascent category, shares of Fitbit jumped 49.1 percent during its first day of trading on the New York Stock Exchange today.
-The stock is listed under FIT and closed at $29.81, having been priced at $20 for the initial public offering.
-That gave the company a market capitalization of $6.1 billion.
+In an encouraging sign for the nascent category, shares of Fitbit jumped 52 percent after the company’s initial public offering on the New York Stock Exchange today.
+The stock is listed under FIT and shot up to $30.39 in midmorning trading, having been priced at $20 for the IPO.
 Fitbit and early shareholders sold 36.6 million shares to the public.

-The firm said last month that it would hit the Big Board and revealed that it sold almost 11 million devices last year and brought in a $132 million profit on revenues of $745.4 million.
+Fitbit said it would hit the Big Board last month and revealed that it sold almost 11 million devices last year and brought in a $132 million profit on revenues of $745.4 million.
 The company’s been an early leader in the space, along with Jawbone, commanding about half of the wearable market to date — but the recent entrance of the Apple Watch might threaten that head start.

-Patrick Moorhead, president and principal analyst at Moor Insights & Strategy said the company needs the money from the IPO to invest in enhancing product and increasing distribution.
-Fitbit has raised $66 million in funding since it was founded eight years ago by Eric Friedman and James Park.
+The wearable company has raised $66 million in funding since it was founded eight years ago by Eric Friedman and James Park.